Caio-Ze/google-drive-cache-management-with-finder-favorites/README.md

 - **v1.0**: Initial version with basic features
 - **v1.1**: Fixed "segmentation fault" issue with mysides
 - **v1.2**: Improvements in URL decoding and support for special characters
+- **v1.3**: Translated menu and interface to English for better accessibility

+## Latest Updates

+- Menu and user interface translated to English
+- Added version tracking with Git
+- Published on GitHub for better version control and sharing

 ## License